-The schedule and overall project cost are contingent on annual appropriations and allocations of funding based on the profile shown in Table 4.1.
+The schedule and overall project cost are contingent on annual appropriations and allocations of funding based on the profile shown in Tables 4.1a and 4.1b.
 Any reductions or increases in funding may result in corresponding adjustments to the project schedule.

-5.3.4 Data Management
+In addition, deferral of necessary injury assessment activities due to funding allocation decisions by DOE may produce a "bow wave" of additional funding requirements in the later years of the NTB and in the OPER.5.3.4 Data Management